Brent Grimes: Tampa Bay Buccaneers

 On March 11, 2016, the Tampa Bay Buccaneers signed Grimes to a two-year, $13.50 million contract that includes $7 million guaranteed.
 With extra incentives, the contract has a possible total value of $16.50 million.
 Grimes was reunited with Tampa Bay Buccaneers' defensive coordinator Mike Smith who was his head coach with the Atlanta Falcons.

 Head coach Dirk Koetter named Grimes and Alterraun Verner the starting cornerbacks to begin the regular season, ahead of Vernon Hargreaves, Josh Robinson, Jude Adjei-Barimah, and Johnthan Banks.
 On December 24, 2016, Grimes recorded a season-high nine solo tackles in the Buccaneers' 31–24 loss at the Indianapolis Colts in Week 16.
 The following week, Grimes made a season-high four pass deflections, recorded four combined tackles, and returned an interception for a touchdown during a 17–16 victory against the Carolina Panthers in Week 17.
 He intercepted a pass by quarterback Cam Newton, that was intended for wide receiver Ted Ginn Jr., and returned it for a 31-yard touchdown in the third quarter.
 The touchdown became Grimes' third career pick six.
 Grimes completed the 2016 season with 57 combined tackles (51 solo), a career-high 24 pass deflections, four interceptions, a forced fumble, and a touchdown in 16 games and 16 starts.
-Grimes earned an overall grade of 90.2 from Pro Football Focus.
-The grade was the highest overall grade of his career and ranked fourth among all qualifying cornerbacks in 2016.

 2017

 Head coach Dirk Koetter retained Grimes as the No. 1 cornerback to start the regular season, along with Vernon Hargreaves.
 Grimes was inactive for the Buccaneers' Week 3 loss at the Minnesota Vikings after injuring his shoulder.
 On October 15, 2017, Grimes recorded a season-high eight combined tackles, deflected two passes, and returned an interception by quarterback Carson Palmer for a 39-yard gain during a 38–33 loss at the Arizona Cardinals in Week 6.
 He aggravated his shoulder injury and was sidelined for another two games (Weeks 8–9) before returning in Week 10.
 He completed the 2017 season with 49 combined tackles (44 solo), 11 passes defensed, and three interceptions in 13 games and 13 starts.
-Pro Football Focus gave Grimes an overall grade of 82.0, which is considered above average and ranked 36th among all qualifying cornerbacks.

 2018

 On March 12, 2018, the Tampa Bay Buccaneers re-signed Grimes to a fully guaranteed one-year, $7 million contract.
 The agreement had a potential value of $10 million with incentives.
+In the 2018 season, Grimes had 48 total tackles (42 solo), six passes defended, and one forced fumble in 13 appearances and starts.